dnif-archive/lookup-metadefender/README.md

 Report on the reputation of the IP Adress
 - input : an IPv4/IPv6 address

+The Lookup call returns output in the following structure for available data

 | Field                           | Description                                                                  |
 |---------------------------------|------------------------------------------------------------------------------|
 | $MDSuccess                      | Boolean value representing whether request was successfully resolved or not. |